kkuczkowska/dissco-mas-ai4specimen-labels/README.md

 ## Getting Help
-Creating issues in this repo is the best way to receive a quick response from the DiSSCo development team.
+Creating issues in this repository is the best way to receive a quick response from the DiSSCo development team.

 ## Using This Repository
 This repository is intended to be forked and used as a template for the development of MASs.